Catfish Club Saturday (August 13th)

 We invited all the kids and kids at heart at to Portland Museum to let their independent artistic spirit sing.
 Tables were set and materials were gathered for zinemaking.

 Not sure what a zine is?
 Here’s how our friends at Printed explain it:

 “A zine (pronounced “zeen”) is a self-published, handmade work of original or appropriated texts and images.
 A zine can be hard to define because there aren’t a ton of rules, though typically they take the form of small magazines, hence the title!
 They originate from 1930’s sci-fi communities and, throughout the years, have been popular in informal, underground, or niche creative communities.”

-Printed are some fun folks who happen to experts in zinemaking, having earlier this year put out their first edition featuring the art of 70 Louisville creatives, and we’re thrilled to have Shannon Delahanty from their team (and a regular Portland Museum contributor) leading this workshop!
-Joining Shannon will be her workshop assistant, and husband, Forrest Pass!
+Printed are some fun folks who happen to experts in zinemaking, having earlier this year put out their first edition featuring the art of 70 Louisville creatives, and we were thrilled to have Shannon Delahanty from their team (and a regular Portland Museum contributor) leading this workshop!
+Joining Shannon was her workshop assistant, and husband, Forrest Pass!

 It would be a shame to host such a hands-on program though without utilizing our printmaking shop Beech Grove Press, right?
-Thankfully, Shannon and Forrest are experienced printmakers, and will be helping workshop attendees print their zine’s cover using our hulking, yet graceful, machinery and huge collection of blocks.
-Also utilized will be historic photography from our archive!
+Thankfully, Shannon and Forrest are experienced printmakers, and helped workshop attendees print their zine’s cover using our hulking, yet graceful, machinery and huge collection of blocks.

 P.S.
 Printed is currently accepting submissions for its second edition!
 For more information, check out their website here.